s4mgoh/Writeups/Pohhtato VM Penetration Testing/Pootato VM PT Writeup.md

 I will start by using [Metasploit Framework](https://github.com/rapid7/metasploit-framework) so that I can automatically have the output of my [NMAP](https://github.com/nmap/nmap) scans saved into the database.

-1) Creating my Pohhtato Workspace in [Metasploit Framework](https://github.com/rapid7/metasploit-framework) `workspace add Pohhtato`.
+1) Creating my Pootato Workspace in [Metasploit Framework](https://github.com/rapid7/metasploit-framework) `workspace add Pohhtato`.
-2) Navigating to my Pohhtato Workspace in [Metasploit Framework](https://github.com/rapid7/metasploit-framework) `workspace Pohhtato`.
+2) Navigating to my Pootato Workspace in [Metasploit Framework](https://github.com/rapid7/metasploit-framework) `workspace Pohhtato`.
-3) Identifying the IP address of the Pohhtato VM by scanning the network `ip a` followed by `nmap 192.168.233.0/24`, which gave the following result:
+3) Identifying the IP address of the Pootato VM by scanning the network `ip a` followed by `nmap 192.168.233.0/24`, which gave the following result:

    ```
    Nmap scan report for potatos.potato-school.com (192.168.233.135)